Marwolaeth/polychoric/README.md

 The upcoming steps
 </summary>

-1. Provide a polyserial correlation estimation function.
-2. Implement (optional) more robust distributional assumptions, e.g. a skew normal distribution (*Jin and Yang-Wallentin 2017*).
+1. Implement (optional) more robust distributional assumptions, e.g. a skew normal distribution (*Jin and Yang-Wallentin 2017*).
     </details>